Skip to content

 Run this before opening or updating a PR:

-bash .claude/scripts/pre-commit-validation.sh
+bash scripts/dev/pre-commit-validation.sh

 That command must expand to this canonical command set: